wyne/stackmob-javascript-examples/README.md

 # StackMob Javascript Examples

 Welcome!
+You're here because you downloaded the JS SDK Starter zip or you've forked/cloned the <a href="https://github.com/stackmob/stackmob-javascript-examples" target="_blank">JS Examples GitHub repo</a>.

 Here are several examples utilizing the JS SDK.
 Feel free to use the code as you wish - copy, reuse.. recycle?

 There are demos and examples for your reference.

-Do you need a GitHub project simply to try StackMob hosting?
-Feel free to use this one by forking it to your account!
+Do you need a GitHub project to try <a href="http://www.stackmob.com/devcenter/docs/StackMob-Hosted-HTML5:-GitHub" target="_blank">StackMob hosting</a>?
+Feel free to use this one by forking it to your GitHub account!

 You can find the `stackmob-javascript-examples` repo at <a target="_blank" href="https://github.com/stackmob/stackmob-javascript-examples">https://github.com/stackmob/stackmob-javascript-examples</a>